 Tasks:

 This is generally the final element of the editorial process (unless you have an index), and traditionally takes place on a designed and typeset pdf or hard-copy pages (proofs).
-Both author and proofreader check the proofs, and once all corrections have been collated and checked, the text should be ready to print/e-publish.
+Both author and proofreader check the proofs, and once all corrections have been collated, made and checked, the text should be ready to print/e-publish.
 It is worth remembering that the proofreader can only mark the proof; it is the typesetter/designer who actually makes the changes.
 This can make this a slow and potentially costly stage, if there is a great deal of rewriting or tidying up to be done.
 If the work has a publisher, the responsible in-house editor will generally double-check the mark-up before allowing it to go to the typesetter.
 A thorough copyedit can save both money and time at this stage.

 Checks: